andrewbranch/blog/posts/2019-07-14_Writing_Type_Safe_Polymorphic_React_Components_(Without_Crashing_TypeScript).md

 <Button tagName="a" href="/" />
 ```

+_N.B.
+To make sense of this, a basic knowledge of [JSX.IntrinsicElements](https://github.com/DefinitelyTyped/DefinitelyTyped/blob/0bb210867d16170c4a08d9ce5d132817651a0f80/types/react/index.d.ts#L2829) is required.
+Here’s a [great deep dive on JSX in TypeScript](https://dev.to/ferdaber/typescript-and-jsx-part-ii---what-can-create-jsx-22h6) by one of the maintainers of the React type definitions._

 The two immediate observations that arise are

 1. It doesn’t compile—it tells us, in so many words, that the type of `props.ref` is not correct for the type of `TagName`.